Sw33t4sH0n3y/Pair-it-to-win-it/README.md

 communicate and have a lil fun together.
 With my background in health and wellness, I'm all about helping people bond in enjoyable ways, because when something feels fun, it doesn'y neccessarily feel like work.
-I still plan on bringing the idea to fruition with interactive features, animations, music and maybe evenlevels for dating couples, long term partners and married pros.
+I still plan on bringing the idea to fruition with interactive features, animations, music and maybe even levels for dating couples, long term partners and married pros.
 The sky is the limit, I'm excited to see where it goes!